skesgin/Vulkan/VKTS_Documentation/BUILD.md

 ---------------------

 - [LunarG Vulkan SDK](http://vulkan.lunarg.com) version has to be 1.0.11.x.
 - Vulkan headers and libraries have to be visible by the used compiler and/or IDE.
+- [Python](https://www.python.org/) version has to be 3.5 or higher.

 Following requirements do depend on the platform: